Claire McKay Bowen

 (See professional bio in next section.)

 I grew up in the beautiful state of Idaho for most of my life and graduated from Salmon High School in Salmon, Idaho (yes, the town is named after the fish).
 I attended Idaho State University for my bachelors before obtaining my masters and PhD at the University of Notre Dame.
-In 2021, the Committee of Presidents of Statistical Societies identified me as an emerging leader in statistics for my technical contributions and leadership to statistics and the field of data privacy and confidentiality.
-I am also a member of the Census Scientific Advisory Committee, a committee member of the National Academies of Sciences, Engineering, and Medicine Approaches for Data Governance and Protecting Privacy, an advisory board member of the Future of Privacy Forums, and an adjunct professor at Stonehill College.
+I am the recipient of the inaugural Committee of Presidents of Statistical Societies Emerging Leader Award in 2021 and became an American Statistical Association Fellow in 2024.
+I am also a council member of the Inter-uniersity Consortium for Political and Social Research, an advisory board member of the Future of Privacy Forums, and an adjunct professor at Stonehill College.

 Professional Photos: Click on image to view larger version.

-Photos from 2014 – 2022
+Past headshots used from 2014 – 2025.

 Professional Bio and CV